9d8/tmm/README.md

 This software is still in alpha.
 Due to potential bugs, by using this program, you may run the risk of corrupting your game directory.

 # Installation
-There is no official way to install this program as of now.
-You can install tmm manually by running:
+There build and install tmm, run:
 ```
-make
+make install
 ```
-and then moving the generated executable to `/usr/bin`.
-You can also put the executable directly in the game directory and run it from there.
+You can also just run ```make``` and put the executable directly in the game directory and run it from there.

 # Usage
 To initialize tmm for a single game, go to that game's data directory and run: